NEXT STEPS AFTER GRADUATION: INTERNATIONAL UNDERGRADUATE STUDENTS

-Due to COVID-19, all in-Canada biometrics collection appointments are temporarily suspended until further notice.
-On July 15, 2020, IRCC announced a temporary public policy exempting applicants in Canada from the requirement to give biometrics.
-With this temporary measure, you will be temporarily exempt from the biometrics requirement if you are applying for the post-graduation work permit from within Canada.
-In addition, you don’t need to pay for the biometrics fee even if it is included in your online document checklist.
+Due to COVID-19, IRCC announced a temporary public policy exempting applicants in Canada from the requirement to give biometrics.
+Under this measure, you will be temporarily exempt from the biometrics requirement if you are applying for the post-graduation work permit from within Canada.
+In addition, you don’t need to pay the biometrics fee even if it is included in your online document checklist.

 A few reminders about applying for a post-graduation work permit:

-Review the online resources handouts on how to apply for the PGWP within Canada and the step-by-step instruction guide
+Review the online resources handouts and step-by-step instruction guide on how to apply for the PGWP within Canada.

 Make sure that your study permit is valid throughout the entire duration of your program of studies in Canada.
-Extend your study permit if needed, or apply for a visitor record if your study permit will expire before you submit your post-graduation work permit application.
+Extend your study permit if needed, or apply for a visitor record if your study permit will expire after your studies have concluded and before you submit your post-graduation work permit application.

-Click here for processing times for post-graduation work permit applications (due to COVID-19, the posted processing times are no longer accurate, however, IRCC is continuing to process applications as quickly as possible)
+Check IRCC's estimated processing times for post-graduation work permit applications.
+(Due to COVID-19, the posted processing times may not be accurate, however, IRCC continues to process applications as quickly as possible)

-Connect with an International Student Advisor, Immigration Specialist remotely should you have any questions
+Connect with an International Student Advisor, Immigration Specialist should you have any questions.

-To help you navigate through this challenging time, visit our COVID-19 FAQ for additional information on what resources and supports are available at SFU and how the COVID-19 pandemic may impact immigration and medical insurance for international students.
+To help you navigate through this challenging time, visit our COVID-19 FAQ for additional information on what resources and supports are available at SFU and how the COVID-19 pandemic may impact immigration, travel, and medical insurance for international students.

-How will COVID-19 impact my post-graduation work permit application?
+How will COVID-19 impact my post-graduation work permit (PGWP) application?

 Immigration, Refugees and Citizenship Canada (IRCC) released a resource online outlining how COVID-19 is impacting their operations including information about travel restrictions and immigration-related impacts.
 Please carefully review the information and closely monitor the site for future updates.

-- Check here on how COVID-19 is affecting IRCC and its operations
+- Check here for information on how COVID-19 is affecting IRCC and its operations.

-It is important to keep in mind how COVID-19 may impact the eligibility and processing of your post-graduation work permit:
+It is important to keep in mind how COVID-19 may impact the eligibility and processing of your PGWP:

 -Enrollment status in the Spring 2020 term:

-If you had to put your studies on hold or were forced to drop to part time because of COVID-19 in the Spring 2020 term, IRCC has confirmed that the part-time enrollment status will not negatively impact your eligibility for the post-graduation work permit.
+If you had to put your studies on hold or were forced to drop to part time because of COVID-19 in the Spring 2020 term, IRCC has confirmed that part-time enrollment status will not negatively impact your eligibility for the PGWP.
 Visit IRCC’s website for more information.

-Due to service disruptions caused by COVID-19, IRCC’s current processing times are no longer accurate and IRCC is unable to process applications normally.
+Due to service disruptions caused by COVID-19, IRCC’s current processing times may no longer be accurate and IRCC may be unable to process applications normally.

-However, you may remain in Canada with an expired study permit while waiting for your post-graduation work permit to be processed, as long as you submit your post-graduation work permit before your study permit expires or becomes invalid.
+You may remain in Canada with an expired study permit while waiting for your PGWP to be processed, as long as you submit your PGWP application before your study permit expires or becomes invalid.

 -Biometrics Collection in and outside Canada:

-Please visit here for more information on how COVID-19 may impact biometrics collection for your post-graduation work permit application.
+Please visit here for information on how COVID-19 may impact biometrics collection for your PGWP application.